-This article is part of a series highlighting members of the Office of Sustainability’s Experts Database.
+This article, by Joel Beier, is part of a series highlighting members of the Office of Sustainability’s Experts Database.
 In a collaboration with instructor Madeline Fisher’s course, LSC 561: Writing Science for the Public, students interviewed campus sustainability experts and produced short feature stories.

 Big data has become ubiquitous in transit use, monitoring foot traffic in stores and businesses, and many other aspects of daily life.
 It has been primarily used to understand consumer behavior: for example, local businesses may consider data on foot traffic to determine where to open a new location.
 And this data can be used to optimize decisions around sustainability, as Yash Babar, assistant professor in Operations & Information Management at the Wisconsin School of Business, has shown.